that-coding-kid/deploy/README.md

 Urban traffic congestion leads to economic losses, environmental impact, and decreased quality of life.
 Traditional traffic management methods are often limited in effectiveness.

--Sub-Problem Statement 1 - Evaluating the traffic congestion shown by map engine services against the calculated actual congestion using the Drone.
+- Sub-Problem Statement 1 - Evaluating the traffic congestion shown by map engine services against the calculated actual congestion using the Drone.
--Sub-Problem Statement 2 - Evaluating various junctions after optimal signal time is acheived.
+- Sub-Problem Statement 2 - Evaluating various junctions after optimal signal time is acheived.
--Sub-Problem Statement 3 - Detecting various bottlenecks and generating alerts in regard to them.
+- Sub-Problem Statement 3 - Detecting various bottlenecks and generating alerts in regard to them.

 ## Solution